dshijakovskiTDL/beyond-basics/README.md

 }
 ```

-If we then choose to store **390 TDL dollars** into it, the most efficient way to do that would be to store it with:
+If we then choose to deposit **390 TDL dollars** into it, the most efficient way to do that would be to store it with:
 - 3 x 100 banknotes => **300**
 - 4 x 20 banknotes => **80**
 - 1 x 10 banknote => **10**